-All County, legal and consultant costs incurred in the evaluation of any CFD application, or in the formation of a CFD or the issuance of CFD bonds, will, at the County's option, be paid by the property owners (the "Applicant"), which payment will be secured by an advance deposit with the County as provided for in MCC Chapter 3.75 that authorizes the creation of the CFD.
+All County, legal and consultant costs incurred in the evaluation of any CFD application, or in the formation of a CFD or the issuance of CFD bonds, will, at the County's option, be paid by the property owners (the "Applicant"), which payment will be secured by an advance deposit with the County as provided for in MCC Chapter 3.75 that authorizes the creation of the CFD, and will be submitted at the time of application subject to a County-approved deposit agreement.
 The County will not be expected to incur any expenses for processing a CFD, and expenses not chargeable to the CFD will be borne by the Applicant.
-In general, due to the complexity and specialized professional and legal experience required to form a CFD, the deposit will not be less than \$75,000, as required by the County.
+The County shall also review and approve the proposed Public Infrastructure, which may be modified at the sole discretion of the County as a condition of accepting the application.
+The County shall also reserve the right to levy reasonable annual administrative fees to manage the CFD and be reimbursed for administrative fees incurred if CFD bonds are issued.
+In general, due to the complexity and specialized professional and legal experience required to form a CFD, the deposit will be required, by the County as specified by Section 3.75.100 of the MCC.
 The deposit may be increased upon demand of the County if at any time the County determines that the remaining amount is not sufficient to cover anticipated remaining expenses and costs.
-If the additional amount is not paid within ten business days of the written demand by the County to the Applicant, the County will cease all activities with respect to the CFD financing until the additional amount is paid.

 The initial deposit and any additional amounts will be held by the County and used only for the expenses and costs incurred in connection with the CFD proceedings.
 Any balance of such deposit remaining upon completion of the CFD proceedings, or the abandonment thereof, and not needed to pay expenses and costs relating thereto, will be returned to the Applicant.
 If CFD bonds are issued the Applicant may be entitled to reimbursement of deposits from the proceeds of the bonds or special taxes.
 The use of the deposit shall in no way be construed as requiring the County to issue CFD bonds or to provide reimbursement from the proceeds thereof for portions of the deposit that are expended.

-The Applicant will also be required to prepare and submit a plan for the Public Infrastructure financed by the CFD to addresses administrative, operational and maintenance expenses not funded by the proposed CFD special taxes, unless otherwise agreed, including the source of funds or deposits proposed to fund administrative, operational and maintenance costs.
-The Applicant shall also prepare a statement of public benefit which shall identify the public benefit of each improvement proposed to be financed by the CFD.
+The Applicant will also be required to prepare and submit a plan for the Public Infrastructure financed by the CFD to address administrative, operational and maintenance expenses not funded by the proposed CFD special taxes, unless otherwise agreed, including the source of funds or deposits proposed to fund administrative, operational and maintenance costs.
+The plan will also address the status of land use approvals, provide detailed cost estimates of the Public Infrastructure, identify the proposed term and structure of any bond financing, estimate the County administrative burden and identify any extraordinary liability issues beyond levels normally acceptable for Public Infrastructure.
+Such a plan shall be reviewed and approved by the Director of Finance and Director of the County department with administrative, operational, and maintenance related jurisdiction over the CFD upon the improvements' dedication to the County, The Applicant shall also prepare a statement of public benefit which shall identify the public benefit of each improvement proposed to be financed by the CFD.